 Europe is a pretty safe place to travel.
 So a bit of complacency might creep in and you might be tempted to cut some corners on security.
-But you can never be truly safe and it’s always worth taking a few precautions.
-Like using a money belt to protect your valuables and documents.
+Like thinking, “is a money belt necessary in Europe?
+Could I do without?”

 So is a money belt necessary in Europe?

-Could you leave a bag in a taxi in Europe?
+Might you leave a bag in a taxi in Europe?

-Could you get pickpocketed in a busy tourist spot?
+Might you get pickpocketed in a busy tourist spot?

-And what effect would losing your cash, cards, tickets, car keys, passports and other important documents have on your holiday or travels?
+What effect would losing your cash, cards, tickets, car keys, passports and other important documents have on your holiday or travels?

 It would be an inconvenience at best, leading to queues and administration and bureaucracy.
 Hours on the phone to your bank – charged at overseas rates of course.
 Hours at an embassy getting replacement documentation.

 You don’t have to risk your holiday – you can use a money belt.